versionone/VersionOne.SDK.Experimental/CONTRIBUTING.md

 Once you've written and compiled the translator plugin, simply add a copy of it, and any referenced DLLs it needs, to the `bin\Plugins` folder of your VersionOne instance.

-# Built-In Plugins Suppoting HAL-compliant JSON and YAML
+# Built-In Plugins Supporting HAL-compliant JSON and YAML

 We've implemented a few built-in plugins that you can take advantage of already.
 These plugins utilize Hypertext Application Language format, HAL, as the basis of both input and output, as described next.